imazen/imageflow-dotnet-server/README.md

 .png or .jpg before migrating to Imageflow.NET Server.
 There is no secure open-source codec for .TIFF files, so we chose to not support the format.
 * Nearly all querystring commands are supported, with few infrequently exceptions:
     * We no longer support adding borders to images as that can be done better in CSS.
-    * We no longer support rounding the corners of images or adding drop shadows; this can also be done in CSS.
+    * We no longer support adding drop shadows; this can also be done in CSS.
     * Rotation must be in intervals of 90 degrees.
     * Blurring and noise removal is not yet supported.
 * Blob storage providers now expect blobs to be treated as immutable, as there is too much latency to check the modified date.